spiral/docs/debug/profiling.md

 Visualization of collected benchmarks if specific to implementation you used, under default application such timeline can be rendered using profiler module:

 ![Profiler](https://raw.githubusercontent.com/spiral/guide/09branch/resources/profiler.png)

+> Note that running your application enabled profiling will slow down execution.